SFizzaR/Ping-Pong-/README.md

 Contributions to this project are welcome.
 Feel free to fork this repository, make changes, and submit pull requests with your improvements.

-## License:

-This project is licensed under the [MIT License](LICENSE), allowing for open-source contributions and distribution.

 ## Authors: